 Ancient African, Asian, and European human and primate skeletal, dental, and cultural remains.
 Human biological, behavioral, and cultural evolution.
-Prerequisite: ASM 101 or structor approval.
-General studies: SB.
+Prerequisite: ASM 101 or instructor approval.
+General Studies: H.

 345 Disease and Human Evolution.
-(3) F

-Interaction of people and pathogens from prehistoric times to the present, with emphasis on disease as an agent of genetic selection.
+(3) F Interaction of people and pathogens from prehistoric times to the present, with emphasis on disease as an agent of genetic selection.
 Prerequisite: ASM 101 or instructor approval.
-General studies: H.